 However, for adults it is assumed that they already learned the spelling of most words at school.
 Thus when it comes to people working in specialized fields, there isn’t always the same level of attention to subject and domain specific vocabulary, which may prove problematic.

-Again, that’s where Touch-type Read and Spell can help by producing bespoke modules which contain the relevant vocabulary.
+Again, that’s where Touch-type Read and Spell can help.
+You can create your own modules that contain the relevant vocabulary you need to practice.

 Moreover, most children learn how to spell at the same time as they learn new words.